 Tandi has served as the lead author and editor for two Australian Committee for IUCN publications and helped to develop Our Knowledge, Our Way, in caring for Country, a set of best practice guidelines for sharing and strengthening of Indigenous knowledge produced by NAILSMA and CSIRO.
 She also wrote and designed a NSW curriculum-linked teaching package, Wildlife Corridors for Kids, alongside GER’s Kanangra-Boyd to Wyangala partnership and local teachers.

-She has broad experience in conservation and restoration across public and private land, community outreach, science communications, strategic planning, and program and business development.
+She has broad experience in conservation and restoration across public and private land, science communications, community engagement, strategic planning, program and business development, and operations.